abadi199/elm-conf/slides.md

 ???
 Here's what the previous simple chat app will look like in Elm.

-On my init, I will call a watch command, passing in the collection name, in this case it's "chat_messages",
+On the init function, we will call a watch command, passing in the collection name, in this case it's "chat_messages",

 and a List of modifiers, in this case a FindAll with the filter criteria as a Json value,

-and Limit of 5 to limit my data to only 5 rows.
+and Limit of 5 to limit the data to only 5 rows.

-and I'm subscribing to watch subscription, passing in the decoder to decode my chat message,
+and on the subscriptions, we're subscribing to watch subscription, passing in the decoder to decode my chat message,

-and then passing in the result to NewChatMessage.
+and then the result will be wrap in a NewChatMessage.

-SO that's the read operation.
+SO that's an example of how to do read operation.
 ---
 ## insertCmd/Sub
 ```elm